Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Conclusion

-The authors thank Gilles Simon, Fran\c{c}ois Gay and for technical support in mechanics and electronics, respectively, and Sylvie Le Floch for help with sample preparation.
+The authors thank G. Simon and F. Gay for technical support in mechanics and electronics, respectively, and S. Le Floch for help with sample preparation.
 This work was supported by the French National Research Agency (ANR) under grant ANR-19-CE09-0010 (SINCS) and by the European Union through the EHAWEDRY project (H2020-FETOPEN, Grant Agreement No. 964524).